SERAC-SGM/rainfall-42/level02/README.md

 	   0x0804853e <+106>:	ret
 	End of assembler dump.

-There is another vulnerable gets() call, however this time there is no useful function to exploit.
+There is another vulnerable gets() call, but this time there is no useful function to exploit.

 However, the stack is protected against buffer overflow, there is a check here that will exit if the memory has been overwritten :